SAP-samples/teched2025-AD167/README.md

 ## Requirements

 There are no dedicated requirement for this exercise.
-But in case you want to gain some further knowledge around SAP Build you can browse the official materials of [SAP Build](https://www.sap.com/products/technology-platform/build.html)
+But in case you want to gain some further knowledge around SAP Build you can browse the official materials of [SAP Build](https://www.sap.com/products/technology-platform/build.html).

 ## Exercises

-Whithin this hands-on session you will be able to explore two scenarios
+Whithin this hands-on session you will be able to explore two scenarios.
 1. Removing a Billing block on a Sales Order in SAP S/4 HANA based on approval.
 2. Assign dedicated traning and equipment to a new hire created from SAP SuccessFactors.